Toni Beaulieu: Biography

 Born in Highmore, South Dakota, on May 8, 1905, Leone Florence Perry began piano lessons at age six and violin lessons at age eight.
 She began playing the violin in public concerts and was considered a child prodigy.
 At age 14, she began studying in the Academy Department at Huron College in Huron, North Dakota.
-She graduated from the Academy in 1920 and enrolled in the MacPhail School of Music in Minneapolis.
+She graduated from the academy in 1920 and enrolled in the MacPhail School of Music in Minneapolis.
 She graduated from MacPhail with a Bachelor of Music degree in June 1924, then joined the MacPhail faculty teaching piano and violin.

 Leone had a short, unsuccessful marriage to bandleader Dick Hall.
 Then, in the early 1930s, she married Jack Allen, the owner of a Minneapolis music store.
 The Allens moved to Los Angeles and Leone continued teaching.
-Their son, Jack Allen, Jr., was born there.
+Their son, Jack Allen Jr., was born there.
 The Allens divorced in the early 1960s.

 In Los Angeles in the 1940s, Leone Perry Allen adopted the name Toni Beaulieu and began composing in earnest.
 She joined Broadcast Music Inc. (BMI) and found a publisher, the BMI-affiliated Duchess Music Corporation.

-She was a prolific and versatile composer.
-For almost 50 years, from 1942 to 1988, she wrote classical music, blues, jazz, and rags, also love songs, hymns, and children’s songs.
-Latin-American music enjoyed great popularity, so, although Toni’s background was English/Welsh/Scottish, she began writing Latin music—rhumbas, boleros, and the like, with Cuban, Puerto Rican, and generally Ibero-American origins.
+She was a composer.
+For almost 50 years, from 1942 to 1988, she wrote classical music, blues, jazz, and rags, also love songs, hymns, and children's songs.
+Latin-American music enjoyed great popularity, so, although Toni's background was English/Welsh/Scottish, she began writing Latin music—rhumbas, boleros, and the like, with Cuban, Puerto Rican, and generally Ibero-American origins.

 In 1946, she formed her own record company, Artistic Records, to produce commercial recordings of her compositions.
 Her first release was the album Caribbean Moon, three ten-inch 78-rpm shellac discs, three minutes per side, containing Caribbean Moon (bolero), When You Look at Me (bolero), Bahama Bay (rumba), La Tortolita (samba), Cuban Bolero, and Gypsy Rhapsody (beguine).
-Performers were leading artists, including the Puerta Rican flutist Esy Morales (1916–1950), pianist Geri Galian (1918–2001), and singers Nestor Amaral (1913-1962) and Nick Cea.
+Performers were leading artists, including the Puerta Rican flutist Esy Morales (1916–1950), pianist Geri Galian (1918–2001), and singers Nestor Amaral (1913–1962) and Nick Cea.
 The reviewer for The Billboard found the album "ear-worthy" and noted that "Miss Beaulieu proves herself as a capable tunesmith.
 She displays a well-grounded knowledge of Latin modal scales with which builds her appealing melodies."